About #

 Prerequisites #

-• Technically separate development and production environment of Xtract Universal.
+• Technically separate development and production environment.

 When setting up a new environment #

-1. Create a new Git Repository (How to do this depends on the technology you use. e. g.)
+1. Create a new Git Repository.
+How to do this depends on the technology you use, e.g.:

-2. Clone the repository into your XtractUniversal installation directory
+2. Clone the repository into the installation directory of your Xtract product, e.g., C:\Program Files\XtractUniversal.

-3. Use dedicated branches for test and development environments and the main branch for the production system
+3. Use dedicated branches for test and development environments and the main branch for the production system.

 Tip: The initial initialization of the Git version control requires an empty config folder.
 For this reason, the existing config folder must first be renamed and then filled with the configuration files.

-When setting up in an existing environment #
+When setting up an existing environment #

-1. Create a new Git Repository (How to do this depends on the technology you use. e. g.)
+1. Create a new Git Repository.
+How to do this depends on the technology you use, e.g.:

-2. Initialize a local repository in your XtractUniversal config directory with git init
+2. Initialize a local repository in the installation directory of your Xtract product, e.g., C:\Program Files\XtractUniversal\config with git init.

-3. Attach the remote repository to your local one with git remote add origin [ssh/https]://git-server-address/path/to/repo.git
+3. Attach the remote repository to your local one with git remote add origin [ssh/https]://git-server-address/path/to/repo.git.

-4. Commit the current config
+4. Commit the current config folder.

 By using the main branch for the production environment and development branches for the development or test environments the former is separated from the latter.